Hazedd/shapelyM/README.md

 - [X] version 0.1.0-alpha
 - [ ] implement "point on side of line"
 - [ ] version 0.1.0-beta
-- [ ] implement LineStringMeasure from shapely Linestring
+- [ ] implement MeasureLineString from shapely Linestring
 - [ ] return profile line on from and to measures as shapely
 - [ ] refactor
 - [ ] version 0.2.0-alpha